The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-There are a number of GAPlanetS targets for which there are no previous reports of planet candidates at detectable separations (though there is a report of a very close companion to V1247~Ori, indicated in the images but under the inner mask), nor are there specific morphology-based predictions for protoplanet locations.
-These systems are HD~141569, UX~Tau~A, V1247~Ori, and V4046~Sgr.
-No compelling point sources are detected in any of the epochs for these objects, whose KLIP-ADI and ASDI images are shown in Appendix \ref{sec:allepochs}.
+There are a number of GAPlanetS targets for which there are no previous reports of planet candidates at detectable separations (though there is a report of a very close companion to V1247~Ori, indicated in the images but under the inner mask), and there are no specific morphology-based predictions for protoplanet locations.
+These systems are HD~141569, PDS~66, UX~Tau~A, V1247~Ori, and V4046~Sgr.
+No compelling point-sources are detected in any of the epochs for these objects, though KLIP-ADI and ASDI images are shown for all epochs in Appendix \ref{sec:allepochs}.
 Contrast curves for all epochs are given in Figure \ref{fig:nondetectctrst}.